verbb/formie/docs/guides/submissions-workflows/adding-a-custom-workflow-stage-from-scratch.md

-# Adding a custom workflow stage from scratch
+# Adding a Custom Workflow Stage from Scratch

 Sometimes one more task inside `screen` or `dispatch` is not enough — you need a **new phase** in the pipeline with its own boundary in the logs, its own before/after stage events, and a clear place in the ordering between built-in stages.

-This walkthrough registers a **fraud score** stage that runs after Formie's spam screening and before authorization and save.
+This walkthrough registers a **fraud score** stage that runs after Formie's spam screening and before authorisation and save.
 A low score marks the submission as spam; a service failure halts the request so nothing is dispatched.

 Read [Submission workflow and stages explained](/guides/submissions-workflows/submission-workflow-and-stages-explained) and [Adding a custom workflow task from scratch](/guides/submissions-workflows/adding-a-custom-workflow-task-from-scratch) first — custom stages still use tasks internally, and the task guide covers `TaskInterface` and `TaskResult` in detail.

-## When a custom stage fits
+## When a Custom Stage Fits

 | Approach | Use when |
 | --- | --- |